jmahler/easy2ban/README.md

 Interprocess communication is accomplished using the file system.
 This allows the information to be viewed and modified using standard file system utilities.
 This also makes it easier to debug.
+For example, suppose a IP was banned and you wanted to know how much longer it would be banned for.
+To find out just cat the ban file.

+    $ cat var/ban/192.168.5.12
+    15

+Suppose an IP should be un-banned.
+To do this just remove the file.

+    $ rm var/ban/192.168.5.12

 Typical log entries (/var/log) have an associated time.
 To keep this system simple it is ignored entirely.